danielrayali/templ/README.md

 # Templ

-An example/reference project that runs static analysis, unit tests, source distributions and debian packages.
+An example/reference project that runs style formating, static analysis, unit tests, source distributions and debian packages.

 ## Requirements

-On Ubuntu 20.04, you will need to install the packages in the command below:
+On Ubuntu 20.04, install the required packages using the command below:

 ```
 $ sudo apt install libgtest-dev clang-format clang-tidy